Smithsonian/sidora-services/README.md

 ###Check that the tabular data service was created and is active:

 `karaf@root> list | grep Tabular`

+###Permission problems when using local maven repo as users other than fedora
+After doing the above `mvn clean install -DskipTests=true` commands for each project

+Then trying to do the following from SMX to install the tabular data feature from maven repo

+`karaf@root> feature:repo-add mvn:edu.si.sidora/tabular-metadata-cxf-services/1.0-SNAPSHOT/xml/features`

+you get permissions issues if you build the project in your local maven repo (not fedora user) and Servicemix is running under another user (ie. fedora)

+A workaround to still be able to create the Tabular Data Servicemix feature you will need to change to the fedora user

+and build the projects to the fedora users maven repo (ie. /home/fedora/.m2/repository)

+change to the fedora user

+`sudo su - fedora`

+you are now the fedora user and all the commands for building the projects from above are the same except for maven

+which is:

+mvn => `/usr/local/apache-maven/apache-maven-3.3.3/bin/mvn`

+MAKE SURE TO LOGOUT OF FEDORA USER WHEN DONE BUILDING

 ##Testing the Tabular Data Service: